Investing in Enterprise Fund

 How are decisions made?

 Decisions on successful applicants will be made by Foundation Scotland Social Investment Committee.
-The committee meets up to 5 times each calendar year and includes Foundation Scotland Trustees and external committee members.
 Decisions on applications are generally made within a 12-week timescale.

-The interest rate is the current base rate at the time your loan is documented + 6%.
+The interest rate is 6%.
 This is fixed for the term of the loan.

 Why do we have to provide proof that we have not been able to secure lending from a bank or other commercial lender?